Frequently Asked Questions

 What is the Disney College Program?

-The Disney College Program (DCP) is a highly sought-after internship program with roles offered at locations in both Walt Disney World in Orlando, FL, and Disneyland in Anaheim, CA. There are two recruiting seasons each year – Spring and Fall – during which time applications are open for about two months.
+The Disney College Program (DCP) is a highly sought-after internship program with roles offered at locations only in Walt Disney World in Orlando, FL, at the current time.
+There are two recruiting seasons each year – Spring and Fall – during which time applications are open for about two months.
 This will explain why you may find the website will note that no applications are being accepted during other times in the year.

 Full information on the program and how to apply is available at: